Co-ParentingNovember 16, 2025 · 9 min read

 Parallel Parenting: A Complete Guide to Making It Actually Work

-Most co-parenting advice is written for people who can tolerate a reasonable amount of direct interaction with their ex.
-It assumes some baseline of good faith, a willingness to negotiate, and a shared commitment to the children that overrides personal conflict most of the time.
+Most co-parenting advice assumes you can tolerate direct interaction with your ex: some good faith, willingness to negotiate, shared commitment to the kids that usually outweighs personal conflict.

 What Is Parallel Parenting?

-Parallel parenting is a co-parenting model that minimizes direct contact and interaction between parents, allowing each to parent independently within their own time with the children, without requiring cooperation, negotiation, or good faith from the other party.
+Parallel parenting minimizes direct contact and interaction.
+Each parent parents independently in their own time without requiring cooperation, negotiation, or good faith from the other.

-The analogy is two trains running on separate tracks toward the same destination.
-They don't need to interact.
-They don't need to coordinate moment-to-moment.
-Each operates independently.
+Think of two trains on separate tracks toward the same destination.
+They don't need to coordinate moment to moment.
+Each runs its route.
 The children travel between them.

-This is fundamentally different from cooperative co-parenting, which assumes both parents can work together for the children's benefit.
-Parallel parenting acknowledges that for some families, the conflict between parents is more harmful to children than the limited cooperation is helpful.
+Cooperative co-parenting assumes both parents can work together for the children's benefit.
+Parallel parenting acknowledges that for some families, parental conflict harms children more than limited cooperation helps.
 The goal shifts from "we work together" to "we stay out of each other's way."

 When Parallel Parenting Is the Right Model